lisovrv/telegram_bot_acn_mipt/README.md

 ## Strart session

+This project has two types of network communication by means of http.
+Firstly, it has requests from user of bot to server, where database with bot-history located.
+Secondly, there are requests from server to "themovedb.org" server to find info about film.

 To start a bot session, you have to get BOT_TOKEN for your telegram_bot and API_KEY from The Movie Database (TMDb).